 - maintaining a clean screen surface to accommodate the river weed and debris conditions that were expected.

 AWMA’s self-cleaning screen system utilising internal and external brushes, was well received by the project partners who declared them the best available technology for this application.

-The existing water treatment plant's intake screens require regular, underwater maintenance, to clean the screens from algae build-up which can be an inconvenient and costly process.
+The existing water treatment plant's intake screens require regular, underwater maintenance, to clean the screens from algae build-up which can be an inconvenient, safety challenging and costly process.

 The Waikato River Water Treatment Plant now provides up to 50 percent of the drinking water for the Auckland region.